JavaDeveloper-Sinku/Jwt_AuthenticationSystem/README.md

 - ✅ User Registration (Signup)
 - ✅ User Login (with token generation)
-- ✅ Secure endpoints (accessible only with valid JWT)
+- ✅ Secure endpoints (accessible only with a valid JWT)
 - ✅ Password hashing using BCrypt
 - ✅ Role-based access (optional)
 - ✅ Token validation in every request